rajanverma-me/secret_code/README.md

 * So you have to create an admin user through console. i.e User.create(first_name: "atc", last_name: "asd", email: "sample@sam.co", password: "sample123")

-* Assign it the role ':admin' using rolify syntax. i.e. user.add_role :admin.
+* Assign it the role ':admin' using rolify syntax. i.e. user.add_role :admin

 * give him the ability to manage all using cancancan. ie. Ability.new(user)